smartSenseSolutions/edc-chat-application/deployment/README.md

 1. remove the `postgres_data` folder from the root path of the code.
 2. Once removal is done, execute the below command.
     ```bash
-   docker-compose down -v
+   docker compose down -v
 3. After removing the data and all, we will run the whole stack again with below command.
     ```bash
-   docker-compose up -d
+   docker compose up -d

 ---